NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 How about fully-quantitative type miniaturized mainstream CO2 sensor?

-The TG-907P CO2 Sensor kit (order code P909) shown in above table is using quantitative method as declared.
+The TG-907P CO2 Sensor kit (order code P909) shown in above table is declared as using quantitative method.
 This sensor was designed for non-intubated adult CO2 monitoring, as well as neonatal CO2 monitoring.
-In short, Nihon Kohden is trying not to rely on others for sidestream CO2 sampling expertise.
+Nihon Kohden is thus offering an alternative to sidestream CO2 sampling methodology.

 The miniaturized CO2 sensor is easily broken by the bigger and stronger adapter